Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Bradley, Foster & Sargent

-BFS employs a large team of financial advisors, who work mainly with individuals with and without a high net worth.
-The firm also maintains relationships with pension plans, profit-sharing plans, charitable organizations, businesses, a pooled investment vehicle and an investment company.
+With more assets under management than any other firm on our list, Bradley Foster & Sargent (BFS) is Connecticut's No. 2 financial advisory firm.
+BFS primarily advises individuals with and without a high net worth.
+The firm also works with pension plans, profit-sharing plans, charitable organizations, businesses, a pooled investment vehicle and an investment company.

-There isn't a specific minimum account size at BFS, but the firm does charge a $5,000 minimum annual fee.
-Additionally, if you're referred to the firm through either the Schwab Advisor Network or the Fidelity Wealth Advisor Solutions Program, you'll need a balance of $500,000 or $250,000, respectively.
+BFS does not require a specific minimum account size, but it does charge a $5,000 minimum annual fee.
+Clients who are referred to the firm through the Fidelity Wealth Advisor Solutions Program will need a balance of $500,000.

-BFS is a fee-only firm, so it only receives income from client-paid fees.
-That means that it does not, for instance, accept third-party commissions for insurance sales.
-The financial advisors at BFS hold a number of certifications, including the chartered financial analyst (CFA), certified financial planner (CFP) and certified public accountant (CPA) designations.
+As a fee-only firm, BFS makes money solely through client-paid fees, not third-party commissions for selling insurance and other financial products.
+The financial advisors at BFS hold various certifications, including the chartered financial analyst (CFA), Certified Financial Planner™ (CFP®) (CFP) and certified public accountant (CPA) designations.

 Bradley, Foster & Sargent Background

-Bradley, Foster & Sargent was established in 1994.
-The firm currently has 13 principal owners, all of whom are employees of the firm.
-Robert H. Bradley acts as chairman, and he's the only principal to own more than 25% of the firm's shares.
+BFS has been in business since 1994.
+The firm currently has 12 principal owners, all of whom are employees of the firm.
+Robert H. Bradley serves as the BFS chairman.

 Bradley, Foster & Sargent Investment Strategy